 Kristen J. Molyneaux

-Kristen Molyneaux is a Program Officer for the Foundation’s work on Girls’ Secondary Education in Developing Countries.
+Kristen leads the Foundation’s work on Girls’ Secondary Education in Developing Countries program.

-Prior to joining the Foundation in 2013, Kristen was a Program Officer at the Firelight Foundation where she worked with community based organizations in sub-Saharan Africa focused on improving educational programming to better reach vulnerable populations.
-Previously, she worked as a post-doctoral research fellow at Florida State University’s National High Magnetic Field Laboratory where she taught graduate courses on international education development and policy and published scholarly work focused on the importance of role models for young women interested in pursuing STEM related studies and careers.
-Kristen was a Peace Corps Volunteer in both Uganda and Cape Verde where she worked extensively with primary and pre-primary teacher training programs focused on improving the quality of teacher methodology within resource poor classrooms.
+Prior to joining the Foundation in 2013, Kristen was a Program Officer at the Firelight Foundation where she worked with community based organizations in sub-Saharan Africa to improve educational programming to better reach vulnerable populations.
+Previously, she worked as a post-doctoral research fellow at Florida State University’s National High Magnetic Field Laboratory where she taught graduate courses on international education development and policy while also publishing scholarly articles on the importance of role models for young women interested in pursuing STEM related careers.
+Kristen was a Peace Corps Volunteer in both Uganda and Cape Verde where she worked extensively with primary and pre-primary teacher training programs focused on improving the quality of teacher methodology and school culture within resource-poor school environments.

 Kristen J. Molyneaux works on the following MacArthur programs and projects: